JimLynchCodes/Ameritrader-Bots/README.md

 # Ameritrader Bots

-Each folder here represents a different script that does something with the TD Ameritrade api.
-Each is its own independent little project.
+Each folder here represents a different script that does something related to getting stome stock-relating data, analyzing it, and / or presenting it in some way.

+Each folder contains an independent javascript project with its own package.json file and npm scripts.

 ## _get-quote_